proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/09_Taming_The_Sun_Workbook.md

 **Why This Matters:** This is the core Via Negativa question for energy policy.
 Did adding subsidies help or hurt solar's long-term prospects?
 Would removing them unleash or destroy innovation?

-**Nobody Will Pay Framework:** If solar needs perpetual subsidies, nobody will pay for it long-term (politically unsustainable).
-If solar can become subsidy-free, everyone will pay for it (economically sustainable).
+**Via Negativa Framework:** If solar needs perpetual subsidies, it's not sustainable long-term (politically and economically).
+If solar can become subsidy-free, it becomes universally viable.

 ---

 ### Question 4: Bitcoin Mining as Grid Solution
 Sivaram identifies grid integration and value deflation as solar's biggest challenges.
 Bitcoin mining provides flexible demand that can absorb excess midday solar and shut off during evening peaks.
 Could Bitcoin mining solve solar's grid integration problem?
 Or is this techno-optimism ignoring practical barriers?

-**Why This Matters:** This directly connects the book to the No One Will Pay project thesis.
-If Bitcoin mining can monetize stranded solar power and stabilize grids, it removes two major barriers to solar scaling - without subsidies or regulation.
+**Why This Matters:** If Bitcoin mining can monetize stranded solar power and stabilize grids, it removes two major barriers to solar scaling - without subsidies or regulation.

 **Challenge Point:** Critics argue Bitcoin mining is too small to matter, too volatile (what if Bitcoin price crashes?), and politically toxic (governments see it as wasteful).
 How would you respond?